 Final examinations are scheduled at the end of each regular semester and summer session.
-Any departure from the published examination schedule requires prior approval of the Provost and Vice President for Academic and Student Affairs.
+Any departure from the published examination schedule requires prior approval of the Chief Academic Officer in Consult with the Council of Academic Officers.

 No student may be excused from a final examination.
 Absence from a final examination, other than in a case of extreme emergency, is construed and recorded as failure in the course.